Christ's words in Luke 23:43 are commonly believed to support the

 punctuate Luke 23:43 with the comma after "this day" (so that the

-adverb follows the verb it modifies) it would also be consistent with how the
+adverb follows the verb it modifies), but it would also be consistent with how the

-that, in response to the malefactor's request (which could very well have been
+that, in response to the malefactor's request, Christ was in

-effect saying in response: "I give you my solemn word that you will be
+effect saying, "I give you my solemn word that you will be

 with me in paradise."
 Christ didn't say when they